 With over 300 student organizations and clubs, 18 athletics teams, and a rank of 7 nationally for students studying abroad, SDSU is a strong frontrunner for students’ post-secondary educational goals.

 San Diego State University has a strategic plan titled “We Rise We Defy: Transcending Borders, Transforming Lives.”
-Its goal is to have certain impacts on students and their community over the next five years.
+Its goal is to have certain impacts on students and their communities.
 The plan for the campus will make it a unique place in the community and among other universities.
-SDSU intends to transform students’ lives so they can engage and create positive changes in their communities after graduation.
+SDSU intends to transform the lives of students so they can engage and create positive changes in their communities after graduation.

 8. Pomona College

 Pomona’s spacious and friendly campus is constantly alive with events.
 It’s where nearly all students live.
 This, combined with the fact that the average class size is 15 students, makes campus life at PC incredibly unique.